sourcegraph/sourcegraph-public-snapshot/docs/management/data_collection.md

   most intelligent developer platform, we use machine learning to automatically detect common bugs, alert you about security issues, and present opportunities to improve your code based on best practices.
-To build these models, your server computes statistics and signals derived from code and sends aggregate information to us;
+To provide these features, your server computes statistics and signals derived from code and sends aggregate information to us; none of your code is ever sent.
+We always invite you to
-  none of your code is ever sent.
-We always invite you to [inspect the code for this functionality](https://src.sourcegraph.com/sourcegraph@master/.tree/util/statsutil/basic_stats.go).
+  [inspect the code for this functionality](https://src.sourcegraph.com/sourcegraph@master/.tree/util/statsutil/basic_stats.go).

 Sourcegraph keeps your code on your own infrastructure.